Twitter To Try Giving Users 280 Characters — Whether They Want Them Or Not

 The 280-character limit is a terrible idea.
 The whole beauty of Twitter is that it forces you to express your ideas concisely (1/47)— James Poniewozik (@poniewozik) September 26, 2017

 Twitter says that 9 percent of tweets in English are exactly 140 characters; in Japanese, only 0.4 percent of tweets hit the limit.
-The company hitting the limit is a major source of frustration for those tweeting in English.
+The company says hitting the limit is a major source of frustration for those tweeting in English.

 Twitter's research indicates that when people have more room to write, they tweet more — and that's exactly what the company needs.
 In July, Twitter reported that its U.S. monthly user base had declined to 68 million.
 Shortly after going public in 2013, the company's stock hit $69 a share.
 But it has been sliding since then as it struggles to make money; as of Wednesday afternoon, its shares were trading at around $17.